 Hydro One, OPG included in expense crackdown

-Under the new rules, employees with unacceptable expense claims such as alcohol for staff functions and personal items must repay the taxpayers.
+Under the new rules, employees with unacceptable expense claims, highlighted by the Hydro One expense controversy this year, such as alcohol for staff functions and personal items, must repay the taxpayers.

 The 23 organizations, the largest of 600 such entities in the province, range from Hydro One to the embattled Ontario Lottery and Gaming Corp. to GO Transit.

 Ontario Power Generation (OPG), employs about 12,000 people in communities across the province and generates about 70 per cent of power produced in Ontario.
-It operates three nuclear, five fossil and 65 hydroelectric stations, as well as two wind generating stations.
-The company's second quarter profit was $306 million this year.
+It operates three nuclear, five fossil and 65 hydroelectric stations, as well as two wind generating stations, amid periodic calls to reassemble Ontario Hydro from some quarters.

 McGuinty's move follows the revelations employees at OLG expensed items such as $615 worth of replacement luggage, a $30 car wash without a proper receipt, and a $3,713.77 dinner for 38 people that included more than 10 bottles of wine and other alcohol.